 - Any other person

-In Oregon, an individual may be able to recover compensation if they were:
+In Oregon, an individual may be able to recover financial compensation if they were:

 - A spouse of the deceased individual;